Worcester Park: Rowe Hall

 Rowe Hall or 2nd Cuddington is a Scout HQ, next door to Cuddington Primary School.
 It was built in 1958 and named Rowe Hall in honour of a long serving scout leader, "Miss Ivy Rowe".
 This headquarters was erected after the previous building was destroyed by arsonists and still serves the 2nd Cuddington (Rowe) Scout Group.
 Miss Rowe was the third-form teacher at Blakesley School, a private primary school owned by Mr and Mrs Eric Dudley, and highly esteemed Akela of the 2nd Cuddington (Blakesley) Cub pack from its founding in the early 1940s to the 1960s.

 Worcester Park House

 Presumed to be one of the residences of the 4th Earl of Worcester, the house was on the site of Linden Bridge School on what is now the border between Worcester Park and Tolworth near the intersection of Grafton Road and Cromwell Road.

+Governance

+Worcester Park is primarily part of the Sutton and Cheam constituency for elections to the House of Commons of the United Kingdom.

+Worcester Park is part of the Worcester Park North and Worcester Park South wards for elections to Sutton London Borough Council.

 Demographics

 In 2011, around 78% of residents of Worcester Park ward were White, with 3.6% mixed race, 4.8% Asian or British Asian, 2.0% Black and 3.3% Chinese or of another ethnic group.